erasmus-without-paper/ewp-specs-architecture/README.md

 the implemented APIs too.
 Host 1 will be able to verify if the specific API has been implemented, and retrieve its URL from the Registry.

+It's worth noting that API implementations can be hosted across multiple servers (which might be convenient, especially if you work with multiple developer teams, each one of which might want to use their favourite languages and environments.

 ![Registry keeps track of implemented APIs](images/diagram-step4.png)